jbluemink/WordPress-to-Sitecore-migration/README.md

 Although the Restful API is legacy and the Sitecore GraphQL API is preferred, its simplicity makes it suitable for one time tasks.</br>
 See [Sitecore-GraphQL-Import](https://github.com/jbluemink/Sitecore-GraphQL-Import) for the GraphQL API

+For a WordPress to XM Cloud converter that works with the OOTB Wordpress XML format and support for Gutenberg bloks and Yoast SEO see [SitecoreCommander](https://github.com/jbluemink/SitecoreCommander)